 To overcome an AUD, it is critical to follow up detox with a full-spectrum rehab program.
 An effective program will employ a wide array of treatment techniques.
 These are designed to work together to help the person change disordered behaviors and transition to a new sober lifestyle.
 Treatment includes:

 Evidence-based therapies: These are therapies that have been studied and shown to be effective in treating AUD.
 These therapies assist the person to change their response to triggers by guiding them to a shift in thought patterns.
 CBT and DBT are examples of these techniques.

 Group therapy.
 Peer group sessions offer added support and are a core element in rehab.
 These sessions provide a supportive space where they can share their stories, their fears, and their hopes.

 Coping Skills.
 Learning about how addiction happens can help the person avoid relapse, so a relapse prevention plan is made.
-New coping skills are taught, which equip the person with needed tools to help them carry out their plan.
+New coping skills are taught, which equip the person with the needed tools to help them carry out their plan.

 Holistic activities.
 Learning some techniques to better manage stress in recovery include mindfulness, yoga, deep breathing, exercise, and art therapy.

 The danger of seizures with severe alcohol intoxication is real.
 If you have a problem with alcohol, reach out to the addiction experts for help.